ironpillow/willhaley.com/content/blog/fullscreen-raspberry-pi-app-tft.markdown

         time.sleep(3)
 ```

-You could potentially have the script run at boot by appending the following to `/etc/rc.local` at the end of the file before it calls the `exit` command.
+You could potentially have the script run at boot by appending the following to `/etc/rc.local` towards the end of the file before it calls the `exit` command.

 ```
-python3 -u /home/pi/buttons.py
+python3 -u /home/pi/buttons.py &
 ```

 It seems there may be a [few reasons](https://www.raspberrypi.org/forums/viewtopic.php?t=18200) the TFT/LCD will automatically shut off, and changing the brightness does nothing in that case.
 So those buttons and the accompanying script would be useless at that point.

 The `lightdm.conf` above _should_ disable the auto-off behavior of the TFT, but [other methods](https://forums.adafruit.com/viewtopic.php?f=50&t=86760#p436887) may be required as well.

+# Notes on Adafruit PiTFT Support

+As of time of writing, Adafruit offers an [installation script](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#installer-script) that is designed to work with the latest standard/official Raspbian images.
+Adafruit [previously offered](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#unsupported-full-images) custom Raspbian images with TFT support built in.
+Those images are now deprecated and the use of the script [is](https://forums.adafruit.com/viewtopic.php?f=50&t=133212&p=661598&hilit=resistive#p661598) [encouraged](https://forums.adafruit.com/viewtopic.php?f=50&t=124665&p=661446&hilit=resistive#p661446).

+Unless otherwise noted, or the process changes over time, one should use the [installation script as instructed by Adafruit](https://learn.adafruit.com/adafruit-pitft-28-inch-resistive-touchscreen-display-raspberry-pi?view=all#installer-script) to enable a PiTFT with touch support!

 # Citations